Git-Goud/Git-Goud/README.md

 ### Currently Working On
 - [My Portfolio Website] I am currently working on deploying my website portfolio.
+- [Blog Website] I am currently working on a blog site using MERN stack.
 - [Online Programming classes] I am currently taking a few classes to better my coding skills.
+Specifically looking into getting into the field of Machine Learning.
 - [More Projects] I am always working on little projects to practice my skills.

 ### Current Projects

-- [Weather Application] - An application that gives you the weather in a given location.
+- [Climbing Weather Application] - An application that gives you the weather in a given location using the climbing weather API.
 - [Django To Do List] - A to-do list application using Django